yaroslav-gwit/HosterCore/README.md

 Here are some of the features you'll be able to use:

-- PF firewall that works with every VM individually (on the IP or DNS name level)
+- PF firewall that works with every VM or Jail individually (you can use the VM and/or Jail names in the PF config directly - no need to explicitly implement VLANs to isolate VMs/Jails from one another)
-- Cloud friendly deployment options, with native support for NAT (with Hetzner as a main focus)
+- Native NAT management support using PF
+- Bare-metal cloud-friendly deployment options (tested using Hetzner bare-metal cloud)
 - Storage Dataset Encryption - your data is safe in the co-location, or on the bare-metal cloud
 - Instant VM deployments - a new VM can be deployed in less than 1 second
 - Cloud based VM images to avoid spending time with ISOs - it's very similar to `docker pull`, simply run `hoster image download debian12` and it'll be ready for use in minutes (depending on your internet connection speed)
 - CloudInit integration to help you forget about the manual VM configurations - simply deploy the VM, start it and it's immediately ready to be used (with the IP address configured, hostname set, and your own custom scripts executed upon first boot)
-- Built-in and easy to use OpenZFS replication (based on OpenZFS's send/receive), which gives you the ability to perform continuous asynchronous VM replication between 2 or more hosts, to ensure data safety and availability 🛡️
+- Built-in and easy to use OpenZFS replication (based on OpenZFS's send/receive features), which gives you the ability to perform continuous asynchronous VM replication between the two or more hosts, to ensure the data safety and availability 🛡️
 - RestAPI for ease of management, and to support the integration with 3rd party systems, or your own home-grown solutions
-- HA clustering using the underlying RestAPI with an automated VM failover, so you can avoid complex network configurations - it's all based on the HTTP protocol, which is easy to firewall and troubleshoot if there is a need for it
+- An automated HA failover using the underlying RestAPI, so you can avoid the complex network configurations - it's all based on the HTTP protocol, which is easy to firewall and troubleshoot if there is a need for it
 - PCI/GPU passthrough is supported, but considered experimental

 To avoid any frustrations, here is the list of things NOT currently supported: